Political Asylum in Puerto Rico

 A couple of years ago my mother gave me a huge scrapbook that she had put together about my father.
 Among other things, there are invitations to most of the receptions that he attended around the world, to things like presidential inaugurals and Queen Elizabeth’s coronation which my father, not only attended, but led the Dominican delegation to.
 The book also contained newspaper clippings from when my father defected to Puerto Rico in 1960 and asked for political asylum.
 I had never read all of them before and, on further inspection of the articles, I had the AHA! moment.
 I never realized the historical importance of what my father did, at the time that he did it.
 Ironically, I don’t think my father did either… and if Trujillo had known the avalanche he was starting, I am sure he would have changed things.

 In 1953 my father had gone from being Sub-secretary of state and sub-chief of the Dominican navy, to being a political prisoner and spending 22 months in jail.
 He was allowed out as long as he worked for Felix Benitez Rexach’s as captain to his yacht the Moineau and captain to some of his merchant ships.
 (Felix Benitez was a French, turned US citizen, turned Dominican citizen who was a civil engineer and owner of one of the largest construction companies in Puerto Rico and the renown Normandy hotel, where at the hotel inaugural, his wife, Moineau, jumped naked in the pool and the guests left.
-He was in with Trujillo and had built almost all of the big government projects in the island, such as the port in Santo Domingo, becoming a multimillionaire ) The government refused to give my father a passport so he couldn’t leave the island except in the yacht and a merchant ship that he commanded the rest of the time, and was still in the “enemies of the state” list.
+He was in with Trujillo and had built almost all of the big government projects in the island, such as the port in Santo Domingo, becoming a multimillionaire.)
+The government refused to give my father a passport so he couldn’t leave the island except in the yacht and a merchant ship that he commanded the rest of the time, and was still in the “enemies of the state” list.

 There is a story of how Benitez got to be in with Trujillo.
 Apparently, he heard that the Dominican Republic was looking for a company to build the port of Santo Domingo, but that it was a massive undertaking and would need a considerable amount of machinery, including a huge dredge.
 Benitez had located one but needed the money to buy it.
 Porfirio Rubirosa and his wife Flor de Oro (who was Trujillo’s oldest daughter) were living in Paris.
 They had made a bid for the contract.
 Flor wanted to show her father that she was capable of doing a big project like that and, at the same time, make good money.
 Trujillo had named Ruby ambassador to France.
 So, Felix had his wife, Moineau, seduce and have an affair with Ruby.
 Once this affair was established, Moineau introduced Ruby to Felix.
-They became friends and Felix got ruby and Flor de Oro on board as investors in the dredging venture.
+They became friends and Felix got Ruby and Flor de Oro on board as investors in the dredging venture.
 Flor de Oro then introduced Felix to Trujillo.
 Once Felix had access to Trujillo, he strikes a friendship with the dictator.
 Not needing Ruby and Flor de Oro any longer, he then convinces Trujillo to put up the money to get an even better dredge and to drop Flor and Ruby.
 They had already bought the dredge and lost all their money, while Don Felix got in with Trujillo and proceeded to make millions in civil engineering projects for years to come.
 Trujillo found Felix very entertaining.

 By the 1960’s, Trujillo’s government was in trouble.
 The corruption and violence had gotten to levels that the society could no longer tolerate.
 The US was pulling the plug after keeping him in power for 32 years.
 Cuba had just fallen into the hands of Fidel Castro because of the corruption of the dictatorship of Batista, which was backed up by the US and supported by the US-Italian mafia.
 Trujillo had been Batista’s host after his fallout, and stayed long enough to raise the money Trujillo extorted him with to allow him to leave the country.
 The US was afraid that the same dictatorship-out-of-control-situation existed in the Dominican Republic (except for the mafia) and were starting to pay attention to the oppression and atrocities of the dictatorship.

 There was the Galindez scandal.
 In 1956–Jesús de Galindez, an intelligent and highly principled Basque who taught law at Columbia University, was a Spanish Republican, helped get anti-Francoists out of jail in Spain and was something of a spiritual leader for Latinos in the US.
 He was also an CIA informer and a writer.
 An article he wrote for the New York Times, critical of Trujillo, may have provoked Trujillo to have him kidnapped in the center of Manhattan.
 It is believed that he was taken to the DR, tortured and killed.
 Then Trujillo had everyone involved killed, including Murphy, the pilot of the airplane used for the kidnapping.
 Both Galindez and Murphy were US citizens.
 This was a huge problem.
+And, Galindez was kidnapped in a US city!

 In 1960, Venezuela produced evidence that agents sent by Trujillo had tried to assassinate their newly elected president Rómulo Betancourt – while Venezuela’s former dictator, Pérez Jiménez was visiting Trujillo.
 Venezuela appealed to the Organization of American States, the OAS, which agreed on an embargo on arms sales to Trujillo.
 The U.S., which had already been embargoing the arms went further.
 President Eisenhower sent Congress a message requesting permission to take back the 32,000 tons of Cuban sugar quota assigned to the Dominican Republic.
 They really put on the pressure.
 They stopped short of a full embargo because Russia sent delegates to the DR to offer Trujillo aid if he became an ally and the US was afraid of another Cuba.